MeganMFisher/fullstack-react-auth0/README.md

 ## Let's get started:

 1. Run `create-react-app app` from the route of your project and cd into app.
 Clean up app.js and app.css.
+Remove everything in the div and all the css and remove the logo import.

 2. Setup folder structure. db, server folders added as siblings to src and public folders that are included with create-react-app.
 Add server.js file in server folder.